PcKiLl3r/.dotfiles/README.md

 ### Stowing dotfiles

-Use the `stow` script to install configuration for a given window manager:
+Use the `stow` script with a preset to install configuration for a given window manager:

 ```
 ./stow --mode i3
 ./stow --mode hyprland
 ```

+Presets live in the `presets/` directory and list which folders get stowed for each setup.
 Personal configuration files for setting up Linux workstations.

 ## Directory overview

-- `bin/` – helper scripts placed on the `PATH`.
+- `bin/`, `nvim/`, `shell/`, `tmux/`, `xkb/`, `zsh/` – common configs used in either environment.
-- `i3/.config/i3` – configuration for the i3 window manager.
+- `i3/` – configuration for the i3 window manager and status bar.
-- `nvim/.config/nvim` – Neovim settings and plugins.
-- `shell/.config` – shared shell configuration.
-- `tmux/` – tmux configuration files.
+- `hypr/` – configuration for the Hyprland compositor.
-- `xkb/.config/xkb` – custom keyboard layout files.
-- `zsh/` – zsh specific settings.
 - `personal/` and `work/` – machine‑specific overrides.
-- Add a `hypr/` directory for Hyprland configuration when using Wayland.

 ## Prerequisites